I’ve moved on from fight with Olisah Odibua – Jim Iyke — Nigeria Today

 I’ve moved on from fight with Olisah Odibua – Jim Iyke

 Nollywood actor, Jim Iyke has broken silence concerning long term fight with popular media personality, Olisah Odibua The actor said he has moved on and has no problem with Olisah even though the presenter refused to accept his hand of friendship.
-Speaking in an interview with Channels, he admitted the situation would have been different […]
+Speaking in an interview , he admitted the situation would have been different if …

+The post I’ve moved on from fight with Olisah Odibua – Jim Iyke appeared first on INFORMATION NIGERIA.

 Do you something awesome to share with the world?
 Click here to share